Price Action Analysis in Detail

 With a clear read of 2 BAR PRICE ACTION (DIRECTION, CONTEXT, TESTING), we are able to form an expectation of the market in the third candle.
 We would expect the market to move in a certain way in the third bar with our read of 2 bar price action.
 The confirmation or failure of our expectations of the third bar reveals more about the market and adds to our price action analysis.

 To form expectations, we need to make a very simple assumption about how the market should behave and should not behave.

 Essentially, the market has momentum and inertia. bearishness should follow bearishness and bullishness should follow bullishness.
 When it does not obey this assumption, we have to cautious, Maybe a possible change in market direction.

 Some more examples

-In the next article, I am going to discuss How to Trade with Smart Money.
+In the next article, I am going to continue the discussion of Price Action Analysis.
 Here, in this article, I try to explain Price Action Analysis i.e. the step by step process to study CANDLESTICK and how to find swing high and swing low and characteristics to find swing high and swing low.